Categories

 The film follows Max on his 25th birthday.
 That number is no coincidence; a quarter of a hundred: Avenues is a quarter-life crisis movie, in fact one of the definitive ones that I’ve seen.
 Max is spinning his wheels creatively, having quit a job to try to make it as an author, but stuck in a writer’s block (or is it a self-fulfilling fear of failure?).
 He is hiding the grief of his brother recently killing himself.
 Like many mid-20s city folk, he’s stuck between wanting to party every night and creating a lifestyle more meaningful and steady.

 His birthday ends up being, to quote Teddy Roosevelt, a “crowded hour.”
 Max visits an ex-girlfriend (Juno Temple), wanders all of Manhattan with Peter, starts then resolves a big fight with his best friend, connects and spends the day with two people he meets at an Indian restaurant, gets a letter in the mail his brother sent before he died, and holds a crazy birthday shindig.
-And that excludes a few plot turns in the film’s climax I’m leaving out.
+And that excludes a few spoilery plot turns in the film’s climax I’m leaving out.
 Max makes a bunch of bad decisions and a few good ones.
 In real life, no single day is ever this eventful for any person, but it serves as a great cross-section of the many inflection points and complex relationships in Max’s life.
 Avenues does all of this while being a comedy first and foremost.

 The two women that he and Peter meet at lunch are Brooke (Ari Graynor) and Halley (Adelaide Clemens).
 Brooke and Max draw together, Brooke almost inexplicably fascinated by Max’s wandering spirit, while Halley flirts hard with Peter, who is in a long-term relationship with a girl in Montreal.
 The four spend most of the day together, enough time that we should have really sharp portraits of both women; but whereas most of the film’s supporting characters are instantly distinct, Halley and Brooke don’t get quite enough definition except in their relationships with the boys.

 The acting is great, especially the leads.
 Angarano displays a terrific blend of spoiled boyishness and sparkle-eyed curiosity so that he’s off-putting at the same time you’re rooting for him.
 (It’s a similar effect to, but very different flavor from, Allen’s many self-directed starring roles.)
 He’s very funny in both line deliveries and some physical comedy (there’s a great bit with him struggling not to break an antique chair).
-Braun, who has since risen to fame on his performance in the show Succession, is the most “mumblecore” element of the film, awkward and maladjusted and a bit ragged, but still charming.
+Braun, who has since risen to fame on his performance in the show Succession, delivers a performance that is the most “mumblecore” element of the film, awkward and maladjusted and a bit ragged, but still charming.
 He’s terrific, too.

 Angarano’s next film, Sacramento, is on the festival circuit right now (incidentally co-starring Cera; the two must be good friends).
 Based on how much I loved Avenues, it shoots right near the top of my most anticipated list.
 The indie dramedy scene might be a bit emaciated the past few years, but there are plenty of gems for those willing to look.